Wanxiangzhiji/Ji_Qi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, Everyone, my name is Ji Qi.
-Nice to meet you all!😀😊😆
+Nice to meet you all!😀😊

 I am currently a Ph.D. student in the Systems Engineering department at George Washington University.
 I hold a Master’s degree in Management Science and Engineering (Industrial Engineering) from Tianjin University and a Bachelor's degree in Economic Statistics from Zhengzhou University.